utasar/doreamon/README.md

 What does the following command do?

 ls ..
+✅ find ~ -name README.md

 Question 21 options:

 lists the contents of a directory named ".."

-lists the contents of the parent directory relative to the directory you are in
+lists the contents of the parent directory relative to the directory you are in(correct)

 lists the contents of the current directory